semanticClimate/p/en/events/CoARA_launch.md

 ---
-title: CoARA ERIP | Launch of CoARA ERIP
+title: CoARA ERIP Launch Meeting
 date: 2024-03-20
 featured: true
 description: Launch of the CoARA ERIP Working Group in the context of the 2024 EU Research & Innovation Week